northeastern-rc/rc-public-documentation/docs/source/best-practices/checkpointing.rst

 As DMTCP runs in the background, it requires some changes to your Shell script.
 For examples of how to checkpoint with DMTCP visit `here <https://github.com/northeastern-rc/training-checkpointing/tree/main/Exercise_3>`_.
 The example demonstrates how to use DMTCP with a simple C++ program (scripts modified from `RSE-Cambridge <https://github.com/RSE-Cambridge/dmtcp-tests>`_).

-Tips and tricks
+Tips and Tricks
 ---------------------

 What data to save?
  * Non-temporary application data
  * Any application data that has changed since the last checkpoint
- * Delete no longer proper checkpoints - keep only the most recent checkpoint file
+ * Delete improper checkpoints - keep only the most recent checkpoint file

 How frequently should we checkpoint?
  * Too often – will slow down your calculation, maybe I/O heavy and memory-limited
- * Too infrequently – leads to large/long rollback times
+ * Seldom – leads to large/long rollback times
- * Consider how long it takes to a checkpoint and restart your calculation
+ * Consider how long it takes to run a checkpoint and restart your calculation
  * In most cases, a rate of every 10-15 minutes is ok

 .. _ML Model-level: